Enabling Login to EnergyPrint from Your Web Site

 - If

-is set to “false” or not included, the server returns an authentication token instead of redirecting.
-This token is useful for API integrations, but for this user-facing login feature, always setdoRedirect
+doRedirectis set to “false” or not included, the server returns an authentication token instead of redirecting.
+This token is useful for API integrations, but for this user-facing login feature, always setdoRedirectto “true”. - Optional: In the same request, you can optionally specify a

 - If